nikakvo/GKI_Kernel_SukiSU/README.md

 Flashing a wildly different one usually still boots — that is the point of GKI — but is not what this was tested against.

-Note that `uname -r` is not a reliable check on a kernel that is already running this build, because SUSFS spoofs it.
+Note that `uname -r` is **not** a reliable check once this kernel is running, because SUSFS spoofs it.
 On a stock kernel it works fine.

 ---